We love to buy.

 On November 9, 2020, pharmaceutical giant Pfizer announced that its Covid-19 vaccine under Phase 3 trial had displayed up to 90% effectiveness.
 It was a sudden and unexpected development — which led to short sellers reportedly losing over US$5.5 billion in a matter of days.

 I can already hear you gasp in disbelief.
 ‘What?!
 How on earth could these people lose so much money?
 Isn’t a vaccine announcement good news?’

 Well, yes.
-A vaccine announcement is good news for the world.
-No question about it.
+A vaccine announcement is good news, especially for people who are pro-vax.
+No doubt about it.